 I think it comes down to this.

-I think Democrats, they they've all been told to be quiet, but their real goal, we know, is to impeach the president.
+I think Democrats, they've all been told to be quiet, but their real goal, we know, is to impeach the president.

-They want to rescind the tax cuts, they want their crumbs back.
+They want to rescind the tax cuts.

-We know they want to eliminate ice, they want open borders.
+We know they want to eliminate ICE.

-So my question is exactly so then it's so then it's an important midterm.
+So then it's an important midterm.

 Do people understand what's at stake here?